 What is Rack Railway

-In case of steep gradient, a system or an arrangement, known as the rack or sometimes it is called a rack and pinion, which is provided to haul a train along such steep gradients.
+In the case of a steep gradient, a system or an arrangement, known as the rack or sometimes it is called a rack and pinion, is provided to haul a train along such steep gradients.
 Therefore, this allows the trains to run above 10% on steep grades.

 In this system, the track consists of three rails, two running rails and a third toothed rack rail usually, adopted between two running rails.